StatisticalReinforcementLearningLab/SARAv2/copy_these_files/README.md

 - `ios/NotificationService.m`: This file should be used to change the `NotificationService.m` file in `OnesignalNotificationServiceExtension` directory.
 Change the function  `didReceiveNotificationRequest`.
 Once you make the changes, notification will be tracked once the notification is received.

 - `ios/OneSignalPush.m`:  This file should be used to change the `OneSignalPush.m` file in the `Plugins` directory.
 Change the function  `processNotificationOpened`.
-Once you make the changes, we will be able to track like and dislike.
+Once you make the changes, we will be able to track like and dislike.<br/><br/>

-## Steps to install the Flask server, MySQL, and 'send notification codes'
+## Steps to install the Flask server, MySQL, and 'send notification codes'<br/>

 ### Flask
 Inside the `flask_server` directory, there is a flask app.
-The `requirements.txt` will install all the dependencies, when called using `pip.` There flask server is responsible to (i) track 4PM notifications and 'like/nope' responses, (ii) send 8PM notifications if surveys are not completed (iii) list all 4PM to populate the 'inspirational_quote' view.
+The `requirements.txt` will install all the dependencies, when called using `pip.` There flask server is responsible to (i) track 4PM notifications and 'like/nope' responses, (ii) send 8PM notifications if surveys are not completed (iii) list all 4PM to populate the 'inspirational_quote' view.<br/>

 ### MySQL
 Inside the `mysql` directory, there are server create table statement in the `create_table.sql` file.
-We will need these tables to get flask server to work.
+We will need these tables to get flask server to work.<br/>

 ### MySQL
 Inside the `mysql` directory, there are server create table statement in the `create_table.sql` file.
-We will need these tables to get
+We will need these tables to get.<br/>

 ### notification_send_codes
 The `notification_send_codes` folder contains all the quotes, python scripts to send 4PM/6PM/8PM notifications.